TeachmanLab/MT-Data-TETOffensiveStudy/README.md

 ## Cleaning Scripts: Functionality
 ### 1_get_raw_data.ipynb
-This Jupyter Notebook script (author: Sonia Baee) dumps the full set of 67 raw CSV files from the "calm" SQL database on the "teachmanlab" Data Server as of the date of the last data pull (which is 10/4/2023) when used with the steps outlined in the document titled “PUBLIC Instructions for MindTrails teachmanlab Server Data Pull.pdf” on the Private Component of the OSF page.
+This Jupyter Notebook script (author: [Sonia Baee][sonia-gh]) dumps the full set of 67 raw CSV files from the "calm" SQL database on the "teachmanlab" Data Server as of the date of the last data pull (which is 10/4/2023) when used with the steps outlined in the document titled “PUBLIC Instructions for MindTrails teachmanlab Server Data Pull.pdf” on the Private Component of the OSF page.

 ### 2_define_functions.R
 This R script defines functions for use by subsequent R scripts, which source this file at the top of each script.